online-ml/chantilly/README.md

 ## Roadmap

-- **HTTP long polling**: Currently, clients can interact with `creme` over a straightforward HTTP protocol.
+- **HTTP long polling**: Currently, clients can interact with `river` over a straightforward HTTP protocol.
 Therefore the speed bottleneck comes from the web requests, not from the machine learning.
 We would like to provide a way to interact with `chantilly` via long-polling.
 This means that a single connection can be used to process multiple predictions and model updates, which reduces the overall latency.
 - **Scaling**: At the moment `chantilly` is designed to be run as a single server.
 Ideally we want to allow `chantilly` in a multi-server environment.
 Predictions are simple to scale because the model can be used concurrently.
 However, updating the model concurrently leads to [reader-write problems](https://www.wikiwand.com/en/Readers%E2%80%93writers_problem).
 We have some ideas in the pipe, but this is going to need some careful thinking.
 - **Grafana dashboard**: The current dashboard is a quick-and-dirty proof of concept.
 In the long term, we would like to provide a straighforward way to connect with a [Grafana](https://grafana.com/) instance without having to get your hands dirty.
 Ideally, we would like to use SQLite as a data source for simplicity reasons.
 However, The Grafana team [has not planned](https://github.com/grafana/grafana/issues/1542#issuecomment-425684417) to add support for SQLite.
 Instead, they encourage users to use [plugins](https://grafana.com/docs/grafana/latest/plugins/developing/datasources/).
 We might also look into [Prometheus](https://prometheus.io/) and [InfluxDB](https://www.influxdata.com/).
 - **Support more paradigms**: For the moment we cater to regression and classification models.
 In the future we also want to support other paradigms, such as time series forecasting and recommender systems.